spraakbanken/seapass/README.md

-# SEAPASS
+# SEAPaSS
-Synthetic-Error Augmented PArsing of Swedish as a Second language
+Data and code for the paper "Synthetic-Error Augmented PArsing of Swedish as a Second language" (Arianna Masciolini, Emilie Marie Carreau Francis, Maria Irena Szawerna)

 ## Data
 - [SweLL-derived evaluation set](data/swell/), obtained by: